stacktracehq/learning-cypress/README.md

 ### Otherwise

-All of the commands below (except REPL) watch the file a run again if a file changes so it is worth opening them a separate tab / window.
+All of the commands below (except REPL) watch the project's files and run again if a file changes so it is worth opening them a separate tab / window.

 #### Serve